 There are several things you can do to help your own case.
 These often include submitting to a polygraph examination, collecting work and personal letters of reference and recommendation, cooperating with your attorney and assisting the attorney in the investigation of your case, submitting to a psychological evaluation or sex-offender evaluation, participating in treatment including participation in a 12-Step program for sexual addiction, sexual compulsion or Obsessive Compulsive Disorder (OCD) and cooperate with the attorney in any effort to obtain a forensic examination of your computer hard drive (which should be done in virtually every case).
 There are many potential defenses that can arise from the forensic examination of the computer, but it takes a highly skilled and savvy attorney to make sure this procedure is thorough and precise.

-If you are in this situation or need help with a case like this, you should call us immediately at 1-800-499-9902.
+If you are in this situation or need help with a case like this, you should contact us immediately for a free consultation or call us at 1-800-499-9902.

 To recap, you should do the following: